JamitLabs/BestPractices/README.md

 ### Contribution Tips

 - Use the [Atom Editor](https://atom.io) and edit with a **live MarkDown preview** using the `Ctrl+Shift+M` shortcut
+- Access all settings and features of Atom and its packages via the shortcut `Cmd+Shift+P` and fuzzy search
+  - e.g. `Cmd+Shift+P`, then typing "install pack" and then hitting enter opens up the install packages screen
+- Install the Atom package `line-length-break` and reformat your MarkDown file before committing
+  - reformatting can be done within a file by hitting `Cmd+Shift+P` and searching for "break"

-Note that the Atom Editor will currently fail to show the image due to the subpath 'BestPractices' in the image paths (it isn't a real path but needed due to the current way of deployment).
+Note that the Atom Editor will currently fail to show the images due to the subpath 'BestPractices' in the image paths (it isn't a real path but needed due to the current way of deployment).
 If you want to see the images in Atom simply remove the '/BestPractices' from image paths but don't forget to add them before committing.
 Because of this it's probably better to just run the server and open the browser instead.